vatesongs/songs-from-the-next-day-to-this-day/songs-from-the-next-day-to-this-day.md

 may be for sins of the last day, <br>
 and I closed my self in that tomb.

+Low showed that a true God doesn't act <br>
+on whims.
+At the end of my rope, <br>
+Low helped when I was with out hope, <br>
+and in this way Low forged our pact.

 So I gave all my bags of coins <br>
 to Low, but then I missed the gold <br>
 that I used to watch, play and hold. <br>